Cistron/bioc3301_splats/pcr/pcr.md

 ```

 * In order to clone the amplicon into the pcDNA3.1(+) expression vector, we need to include restriction endonuclease (RE) sites in each of the primers.
-* An overhang of 3-4 bp end is required at the 5' (spacer) of each primer to provide sufficient space for the RE to work efficiently; i.e. DNA for the RE to bind to.
+* An overhang of 3-4 bp end (e.g. ATAT) is required at the 5' (spacer) of each primer to provide sufficient space for the RE to work efficiently; i.e. DNA for the RE to bind to.
 * The forward primer will include the original Kozak sequence.
 * The reverse primer will exclude the original stop codon, but introduce a new one following the FLAG sequence.